 A/B Testing In Marketing: Optimizing Your Strategy

-A/B testing, also known as split testing, is a method of comparing two versions of a webpage, email, or other marketing asset to determine which one performs better.
+A/B testing, or split testing, compares two versions of a webpage, email, or other marketing asset to determine which one performs better.

-A/B testing in marketing is a way to test changes to your page against the current design and determine which one produces better results.
+A/B testing in marketing is a way to compare changes to a page’s design to the current design and determine which produces better results.

 Background Overview of A/B Testing in Marketing